Batch Informed Trees (BIT*): Informed Asymptotically Optimal Anytime Search: Prior Work Ordering Sampling-based Planners

 \citet{kiesel_socs12} use a two-stage process to order sampling for \ac{RRTstar} in their \emph{f-biasing} technique.
 A heuristic is first calculated by solving a coarse discretization of the planning problem with Dijkstra's algorithm.
 This heuristic is then used to bias \ac{RRTstar} sampling to the regions of the problem domain where solutions were found.
 This increases the likelihood of finding solutions quickly but maintains a nonzero sampling probability over the entire problem domain for the whole search and allows search effort to be wasted on states unnecessary for the eventual solution.

 \RRTsharp{} \citep{arslan_icra13,arslan_icra15} uses heuristics to find and update a tree in the graph built incrementally by \citeAcronymDefn{RRG}{karaman_ijrr11}.
-It maintains the optimal connection to each vertex efficiently by using \ac{LPAstar} to propagate changes through the \emph{entire} graph.
+It efficiently maintains the optimal connection to each vertex by using \ac{LPAstar} to propagate changes through the \emph{entire} graph.
 This can also be implemented as policy iteration \citep{arslan_cdc16}.

 \RRTsharp{} uses heuristics to limit this graph to regions of the problem domain that can improve an \emph{existing} solution.
-This focuses the search for an improvement but does not alter the \emph{order} in which the graph is constructed in the resulting subproblem.
-This graph is built incrementally by \ac{RRG} in the order given by the sampling sequence, as in \ac{RRTstar}.
-This may waste computational effort, especially during the search for an initial solution (Fig.~\ref{fig:order}).
+This focuses the search for an improvement but does not alter the \emph{order} in which the graph itself is constructed.
+As in \ac{RRTstar}, this graph is built in the order given by the sampling sequence using \ac{RRT}-style incremental techniques.
+This may cause important, difficult-to-sample states to be discarded simply because they cannot currently be connected to the tree.
+It may also waste computational effort, especially during the search for an initial solution (Fig.~\ref{fig:order}).

 \RRTx{} \citep{otte_wafr14,otte_ijrr16} extends propagated rewiring to dynamic environments by limiting propagation to changes that improve the graph by more than a user-specified threshold.
 This \emph{$\epsilon$-consistency} balances the local rewiring performed by \ac{RRTstar} and the cascaded rewiring performed by \RRTsharp{} to improve performance.
 As in \ac{RRTstar} and \RRTsharp{}, it does not order the construction of the graph itself.